NeatsTopFoo/Cirno_TV-And-Friends/README.md

 **IMPORTANT:** At the current time of writing, Steamodded's install instructions start by talking about installing Lovely and Malverk does not explicitly state its install instructions, which may be confusing for players newer to modding Balatro - So included below are some installation steps intended to be followed from the conclusion of **[following Steamodded's tutorial on installing both Lovely & Steamodded](https://github.com/Steamodded/smods/wiki)**, which confusingly is where you should start, because again, it instructs you how to install Lovely first  ...Yeah .-. - *To be safe, ensure that Balatro runs properly both after installing Lovely and after installing Steamodded*:

 **Installing Malverk:**
-- After following the previously linked tutorial, download the latest version of Malverk from its releases page (At time of writing, getting Malverk's "Source code" .zip *should* be fine unless that page explicitly states something specific for you to download instead).
+- After following the previously linked tutorial, download the latest version of Malverk from its releases page (At time of writing, getting Malverk's "Source code" .zip *should* be fine (and is recommended) unless that page explicitly states something specific for you to download instead).
 - Either by extracting the contents of or otherwise opening the Malverk .zip, you should get a folder of the same name as the zip file (or similar).
 Move that folder to the .../Balatro/mods directory you created in the previous tutorial.
 - (To be safe) Ensure that Balatro runs properly.